Obituary | Meagen Marie Gronskei

-Meagen Marie Gronskei was born in Lake Havasu City, Arizona on March 12, 1991 and passed away in Tucson, Arizona August 3, 2018.
+Meagen Marie Gronskei was born in Lake Havasu City, Arizona on March 12, 1991 and passed away in Tucson, Arizona on Aug.
+3, 2018.

-She was always so giving and kind- there was no measure to how big her hear was.
+She was always so giving and kind – there was no measure to how big her heart was.
 A passion for spending time with all the babies of the family, or shopping like there was no tomorrow was not uncommon.
-Even as a small child she was so strong willed; clinging to her favorite dress that she count not be without.
+Even as a small child she was so strong willed, clinging to her favorite dress that she could not be without.

 Meagan remains in all of our hearts with all we do, may it be in song, memory, or spirit.